 Perhaps you don’t think you need an asthma review, or it’s hard to find time to go to the GP surgery.
 Find a way to do it that suits you and your GP.
-If your asthma’s mild ask if you can have a phone consultation instead – it’s far better to have a review by phone than no review at all.
+If your asthma’s mild, ask if you can have a phone consultation instead – it’s far better to have a review by phone than no review at all.

 Deal with asthma symptoms when they get worse

 To find out if your asthma is getting worse your GP or asthma nurse will ask you some questions to get an idea of how your asthma’s been.
-They might use a breathing test, such as a peak flow test or a spirometry test, to help them decide the best course of treatment for you.
+They may use a breathing test, such as a peak flow test or a spirometry test, to help them decide the best course of treatment for you.
 You should be given a written asthma action plan so it’s easier to spot asthma symptoms and to know what you need to do about them.

-The NHS will try and get to the bottom of why you’re having difficult symptoms and finding it hard to manage your asthma.
+The NHS will try to get to the bottom of why you’re having difficult symptoms or finding it hard to manage your asthma.
 This will involve you working well with your GP, and being open and honest about symptoms and how you manage them.